 - Plot or unconstructed land

 And all such other properties except agricultural land.
-To the relief of citizens, TDS needs to be done only on the transactions where sale proceeds are of ?
-50,00,000 (Fifty Lakhs) or more.
+TDS needs to be deducted only on the transactions where sale proceeds are Rs.50,00,000 (Fifty Lakhs) or more.

-When and how much shall be the TDS on sale of the property?
+When and how much shall be the TDS on the sale of the property?

-What is Form 26QB and how deducted tax shall be deposited with the government?
+How deducted tax shall be deposited with the government in form 26QB?

 What is the process to make payment of TDS or generate Form 26QB online?

-- Click on https://onlineservices.tin.egov-nsdl.com/etaxnew/tdsnontds.jsp to access e payment of income tax.
-A screen as shown under will open up
+- Click on https://onlineservices.tin.egov-nsdl.com/etaxnew/tdsnontds.jsp to access e-payment of income tax.

-- Scroll down and select last left the most option of TDS on Property (Form 26QB)
+- Scroll down and select TDS on Property (Form 26QB)

-- A Screen as an image below will appear.
-You would be required to fill in the details relating to
+- You would be required to fill in the details relating to:

 - Taxpayer Info